kubernetes-sigs/vsphere-csi-driver/docs/book/driver-deployment/installation.md

 - `cluster-id` - represents the unique cluster identifier.
 Each kubernetes cluster should have it's own unique cluster-id set in the configuration file.

-- `VirtualCenter` - section defines vCenter IP address / FQDN.
+- `VirtualCenter` - section defines vCenter Server IP address / FQDN.

 - `insecure-flag` - should be set to true to use self-signed certificate for login.

-- `user` - vCenter username.
+- `user` - vCenter Server username.

-- `password` - password for vCenter user specified with user.
+- `password` - password for vCenter Server user specified with user.

 - `port` - vCenter Server Port.
 The default is 443 if not specified.